 B. Existing early childhood educators/teachers in Africa.

-C. Early childhood schools in Ghana, Kenya and Nigeria.
+C. Early childhood schools in West Africa.

 D. Tertiary school students and graduates who are looking for experience in early childhood education and opportunities to serve their communities.